blackballoons/blackballoons.github.io/_posts/2021-01-12-very-important-small-step-short-term-life-changing-goals.md

 ---

-My extremely important, life changing, bit-by-bit, small-steps-build-empire, when-you-are-in-hell-keep-walking goals of this week (from Jan 15th to Jan 22th) are
+My extremely important, life changing, Rome-wasn't-built-in-a-day, or-is-it-a-tipping-point, when-you-are-in-hell-keep-walking, if-you-don't-love-yourself-how-the-hell-do-you-love-somebody-else-etc. goals of this week (from Jan 15th to Jan 22th) are

 1. get my fitness back
 2. decide how I'm gonna make living

 good stuff.
-I need to execute that's what's most important.
+ALL I need to do is execute.

-good talk.
+good talk. good luck. sayonara.